 - Conducted #CaringforCarers campaign to support caregivers (Global Delivery)

 - Conducted survey of persons with disabilities through cross-sectional project to improve employment and working conditions for persons with disabilities

 - Employee network group activities for understanding diverse cultures and specific ethnic groups (in each region)

-- BEING (Black Employee Inclusion Network Group) 1st Anniversary Event (Americas region)
+- Activities of Black Employee Inclusion Network Group (BEING) (Americas region)

 - Mentoring program for foreign employees and support for English Club (Fujitsu)